Invariant Aggregator for Defending against Federated Backdoor Attacks: Experimental Setup

 \subsection{Model Architectures}

-We use pre-trained Resnet-18 \citep{He2016DeepRL} on CIFAR-10 dataset.
-The GloVe-6B \citep{pennington-etal-2014-glove} provides word embedding for the Twitter dataset and a two-layer LSTM model with 200 hidden units further uses the embedding for sentiment prediction.
-An three-layer 128-256-2 fully connected network is employed to detect phishing emails.
+We use a Resnet-18 \citep{He2016DeepRL} on the CIFAR-10 dataset.
+The GloVe-6B \citep{pennington-etal-2014-glove} provides word embedding for the Twitter dataset, and a two-layer LSTM model with 200 hidden units further uses the embedding for sentiment prediction.
+A three-layer 128-256-2 fully connected network is employed to detect phishing emails.